tjcreedy/metamate/README.md

 ### Specifications

 NUMTdumper enables considerable flexibility in the way that frequency filters can be applied in amplicon filtering.
 Unfortunately, this means it has a slightly complex way of specifying these filters.
+This is described in detail here, but for a quick start, you can simply use the [specifications.txt file available in the GitHub repository](https://github.com/tjcreedy/numtdumper/blob/master/specifications.txt).
+We recommend starting with this, looking at the results, and then modifying it as necessary for your data.

 A filtering specification consists of one or more 'terms'.
 Each term comprises three parts, as follows: